Couples trying to conceive often ask what health insurance covers infertility or In Vitro Fertilization (IVF) treatment.

 Here is a four-pronged optional approach the works for more people.

 - Request a personal loan to fund expenses.
 Begin treatment right away if approved.
 You control the money, not the clinic.

 - Buy supplemental insurance before conception to cover the hoped-for outcome of treatments and create loan repayment security.

 - Take advantage of universal coverage for medically necessary testing and treatments embedded in your existing plan.

 - Develop a strategy to obtain coverage for assisted reproductive technologies.
 Determine if you are willing and able to take the necessary steps.

 Medically Necessary Conditions

-Most individual health insurance plans will cover infertility testing, diagnosis, and treatment with no waiting period.
+Most individual health insurance plans will cover medically necessary infertility testing, diagnosis, and treatment with no waiting period.
 This holds true across the country.

 - Medical necessary means something like “health-care services or supplies needed to prevent, diagnose, or treat an illness, injury, condition, disease, or its symptoms.”

 - The Affordable Care Act requires coverage for pre-existing conditions with no waiting period.